 Visit the 15th-century walls of Blackness Castle on the shores of the Firth of Forth, the backdrop for the infamous Fort William prison.
 Cross the Firth to the fictional village of Cranesmuir to hear the tales of witchcraft and spells.

 Continue to adventure through the Outlander universe and travel south to soak up the seafaring heritage of Ullapool, a fishing town on Loch Broom and home to Thomas Telford’s famous herring port.
 Traverse the rugged countryside and venture to the islands to stay the night on the picturesque Isle of Skye.
-While staying on the island, a rare treat indeed, learn about Bonnie Prince Charlie’s daring escape “over the sea to Skye” aided by the Jacobite heroine, Flora MacDonald.
+While staying on the island, a rare treat, learn about Bonnie Prince Charlie’s daring escape “over the sea to Skye,” aided by the Jacobite heroine Flora MacDonald.